NishikantaRay/renderer/docs/README.md

 ### 2. **Essential Configuration**
 Update these files with your information:
 - `config/home.toml` - Your name, title, and hero section
-- `config/resume.toml` - Your professional information
+- `config/resume.toml` - Your professional information with @mention support
 - `config/social.toml` - Your social media links

 ### 3. **Content Creation**